 That same year, he was named USEF Horse of the year in Western Dressage as well as the 2015 USDF Adequan All Breeds National Champion.

 The equestrian world took notice and, in 2017, a Breyer horse was fashioned in his likeness.
-It is available on Amazon.com and even features his telltale hip brand!
+This model horse is becoming harder and harder to find but you can still pick it up on Ebay to complete your collection.
+The model even features his telltale hip brand!

 Cobra has continued to compete and win in dressage.
 In 2018 he was even named USEF Horse of the Year, the highest award the organization bestows on any horse.